srnazng/Flixter/README.md

 In Progress
 1. Showing image on the Movie Details activity using Gradle - I tried creating a new class that extended GradleModule in order to show the image.
 However, I ran into mutliple issues and did not have time to complete this.
+2. Trying to figure out how to use ViewBinding for Adapters (for RecyclerView)

 ## Open-source libraries used